 Motorcycle laws vary from state to state, so the best thing to do is to become familiar with the laws in your state and any other states you may be traveling to.
 For example, most states don’t allow drivers to carry a passenger until they have a license, and most states require drivers to wear a helmet.

 A word about helmets: One of the advantages of wearing a full-faced helmet is that it protects from you from rocks or debris that could hit your face while riding or potentially cause an accident.
-The main advantage of wearing helmets is that it can protect you in case of an accident and prevent serious problems, including head trauma and brain injury.
+The main advantage of wearing helmets is that it can protect you in case of an accident, prevent serious problems, including head trauma, and brain injury.
 Regardless of state requirements, the medical providers strongly recommend that you always to wear a helmet when riding.

 What should I wear to protect myself while driving a motorcycle?